hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,065 km (2735 nm)

 ##### 0230
-Finally seeing the wind turn a little more towards the north, permiting us to do go east.
+Finally seeing the wind turn a little more towards the north, permitting us to do go east.
 We need to keep heading that way to catch some of that sweet Pacific High breeze!
 The only wind that we got comes from a passing low, and won't last, but we'll take what we can get.

 It's getting colder, so we're steering from inside.
 Devine fiddled with ropes and found an arrangement that will let Pino steer itself tonight.